Portfolio¶

 3 None

 - Every broadcastable argument is supported.
-Rows can be provided via "row", "index", "date", or "datetime".
-Columns can be provided via "col", "column", or "symbol".
-If a row or column is not provided, will set the entire row or column respectively.
-If neither of them is provided, will set the entire array.
-Rows and columns can be provided as integer positions, labels, datetimes, or even complex indexers!
+Rows can be specified using "row", "index", "date", or "datetime".
+Columns can be specified with "col", "column", or "symbol".
+If you do not provide a row or column, the entire row or column will be set, respectively.
+If neither is provided, the whole array will be set.
+Rows and columns can be given as integer positions, labels, datetimes, or even complex indexers!

 - Arguments not used in records can still be provided as usual.
-Arguments used in records can also be provided to be used as defaults.
+Arguments used in records can also be provided to serve as defaults.

 Portfolio preparers¶